-19. The Committee urges the State party to take concrete measures to address and reduce the serious gender disparities and discrimination against girls prevailing throughout the State party.
-In particular, the Committee recommends that the State party take effective measures to review its legislation and practices in order to eliminate any gender disparities in entitlements for girls by comprehensive public education and awareness raising programmes to combat and prevent discrimination against girls, for local authorities, religious leaders, and judges and prosecutors and inform children, especially girls, about their rights under the Convention.
-Furthermore, the Committee reiterates its recommendation that the State party take all appropriate measures, such as comprehensive public education programmes, to combat and prevent discrimination and negative societal attitudes and mobilize political, religious and community leaders to support efforts to eradicate traditional practices and attitudes which discriminate against children belonging to religious or other minority groups, children with disabilities, children living in poverty, children of Dalit communities, children living in rural and remote areas and LGBT children.

-23. Right to life, survival and development

-The Committee urges the State party to take immediate measures to:

-(b) Prevent and combat malnutrition, especially among vulnerable and disadvantaged groups of children such as children living in poverty, including Dalit children;

-Economic exploitation, including child labour

-- 71. The Committee welcomes the legislative acts in Punjab and KP provinces which prohibit employment of children in certain hazardous occupations.
-The Committee however remains seriously concerned about: - (c) The continuous practice of bonded and forced labour affecting children from poor and vulnerable background, including Dalit children;

-72. The Committee urges the State party to:

-(c) Eradicate all forms of bonded and forced labour of children, in particular children from marginalized and disadvantaged groups such as Dalit children and bring those responsible, in particular employers, to justice;

-CRC Concluding Observations - Pakistan 2009

-CRC/C/PAK/CO/3-4

-Children belonging to a religious or other minority group, children living in rural areas, traditional practices, birth registration

-- 30. The Committee is concerned at the persistence of discriminatory societal attitudes and discrimination against children belonging to a religious or other minority group, children with disabilities, children living in poverty and children living in rural and remote areas. - 31.
-The Committee recommends that the State party take all appropriate measures, such as comprehensive public education programmes, to combat and prevent discrimination and negative societal attitudes and mobilize political, religious and community leaders to support efforts to eradicate traditional practices and attitudes which discriminate against children belonging to religious or other minority groups, children with disabilities, and children living in poverty and in rural and remote areas.

-- 41. While noting the many efforts made by the State party to promote timely birth registration, the Committee is concerned that more than 70 per cent of children are not registered at birth, especially girls, children belonging to a religious or minority group, refugee children and children living in rural areas.
-The Committee is further concerned at the practice of denying birth registration when parents cannot prove their citizenship. - 42.
-The Committee recommends that the State party ensure the full implementation of measures taken to remove structural obstacles to birth registration, launch a mass cost-free birth registration campaign and simplify the procedures for birth registration in order to cover all persons in the country, regardless of sex, religion, status or nationality, in accordance with article 7 of the Convention.
+Children belonging to a religious or other minority group, children living in rural areas, traditional practices, birth registration programmes, to combat and prevent discrimination and negative societal attitudes and mobilize political, religious and community leaders to support efforts to eradicate traditional practices and attitudes which discriminate against children belonging to religious or other minority groups, children with disabilities, and children living in poverty and in rural and remote areas.
+41. While noting the many efforts made by the State party to promote timely birth registration, the Committee is concerned that more than 70 per cent of children are not registered at birth, especially girls, children belonging to a religious or minority group, refugee children and children living in rural areas.
+The Committee is further concerned at the practice of denying birth registration when parents cannot prove their citizenship.
+42. The Committee recommends that the State party ensure the full implementation of measures taken to remove structural obstacles to birth registration, launch a mass cost-free birth registration campaign and simplify the procedures for birth registration in order to cover all persons in the country, regardless of sex, religion, status or nationality, in accordance with article 7 of the Convention.
 The Committee recommends that the State party harmonize birth registration systems across the country and consider linking the system with the National Registration Act 1973.
 The Committee invites the State party to submit its fifth periodic report by 11December 2012.

-CRC Concluding Observations - Pakistan 2003

-Discriminatory social attitudes and discrimination against minority children, children belonging to a religious or other minority group, children living in rural areas

-- 29. While acknowledging the actions taken to address discrimination against girls in education, the Committee is concerned at the persistence of discriminatory social attitudes and discrimination against minority children and against girls, early and forced marriages, low school enrolment and high dropout rates, honour killings, mutilation and violence.
-Furthermore, the Committee is concerned at the disparities in the enjoyment of rights and the social discrimination experienced by children belonging to the most vulnerable groups, including children with disabilities, children belonging to a religious or other minority group and children living in rural areas. - 30.
-The Committee recommends that the State party: - (a) Make greater efforts to ensure that, in accordance with article 2, all children within its jurisdiction enjoy all the rights set out in the Convention without discrimination, particularly girl children, children belonging to a religious or other minority group, children with disabilities and other vulnerable groups of children; and - (b) Target social services at children belonging to the most vulnerable groups.

-CESCR Concluding Observations - Pakistan 2017
+CRC Concluding Observations - Pakistan 2003 CRC/C/15/Add.217 Keywords: Discriminatory social attitudes and discrimination against minority children, children belonging to a religious or other minority group, children living in rural areas Non-discrimination 29.
+While acknowledging the actions taken to address discrimination against girls in education, the Committee is concerned at the persistence of discriminatory social attitudes and discrimination against minority children and against girls, early and forced marriages, low school enrolment and high dropout rates, honour killings, mutilation and violence.
+Furthermore, the Committee is concerned at the disparities in the enjoyment of rights and the social discrimination experienced by children belonging to the most vulnerable groups, including children with disabilities, children belonging to a religious or other minority group and children living in rural areas.
+30. The Committee recommends that the State party: (a) Make greater efforts to ensure that, in accordance with article 2, all children within its jurisdiction enjoy all the rights set out in the Convention without discrimination, particularly girl children, children belonging to a religious or other minority group so f children; and (b) Target social services at children belonging to the most vulnerable groups. cial and Cultural Rights (CESCR) CESCR Concluding Observations - Pakistan Scheduled Castes/Dalits 2017 E/C.12/PAK/CO/1 31.
+The Committee remains concerned at well-documented reports of the continuing de facto discrimination and segregation facing the Scheduled

-E/C.12/PAK/CO/1

-Scheduled Castes/Dalits

-- 31. The Committee remains concerned at well-documented reports of the continuing de facto discrimination and segregation facing the Scheduled Castes/Dalits and the entrenched stigma and prejudice against them (arts.
-2, 6, 13 and 14). - 32.
-The Committee recommends that the State party carry out a study on the situation of the Scheduled Castes/Dalits with the participation of this community and relevant experts and include information on the situation of Dalits in the country, including relevant statistical data, in its next periodic report.
-It also recommends that the State party take effective measures to eradicate stigma and prejudice against the Scheduled Castes/Dalits, including awareness-raising campaigns, and to combat discrimination against Dalits, particularly in the employment and education sectors.

-BANGLADESH